DelanoDuarte/django-htmx-table-sample/README.md

 # Django HTMX Boostrap table

 ## About
-Simple example using Django 5 and HTMX to load table with pagination.
+Simple example using Django 5, HTMX & AlpineJS to load table with pagination.

 ## Installing